nithyaramakrishnan/data-shield/convert.md

 ## Whitelisting applications
 {: #convert-whitelist}

-When a Docker image is converted to run inside of Intel SGX, it can be whitelisted.
-By whitelisting your image, you're assigning admin privileges that allows the application to run on the cluster where Data Shield is installed.
+When a Docker image is converted to run inside of Intel® SGX, it can be whitelisted.
+By whitelisting your image, you're assigning admin privileges that allow the application to run on the cluster where Data Shield is installed.
 {: shortdesc}

 1. Make a whitelist request to the Enclave Manager.
-Be sure to fill in your information when running the following command.
+Be sure to fill in your information when you run the following command.

   ```
   curl -k -X POST https://enclave-manager.<ingress-subdomain>/api/v1/builds -d '{"docker_image_name": "your-app-sgx", "docker_version": "latest", "docker_image_sha": "<...>", "docker_image_size": <...>, "mrenclave": "<...>", "mrsigner": "<..>", "isvprodid": 0, "isvsvn": 0, "app_name": "your-app-sgx"}' -H 'Content-type: application/json'